Upcoming events

 Sonically the album has its roots in the usual DITZ influences, classic noise rock such as The Jesus Lizard or Shellac, or the obtuse post punk of the Fall, but also brings in fresh influences.
 The closing track ‘Britney’ could be compared to Radiohead or Mogwai.
 Overall, the album is a clear development from their first effort.
 A sign of things to come.

-Lambrini Girls [sold out]
+Lambrini Girls [SOLD OUT]

 After a busy summer of playing Glastonbury, Reading and Leeds Festivals, Green Man, End Of The Road, and supporting Amyl and the Sniffers around the US, the ferocious Brighton-based noise-punk duo Lambrini Girls show no signs of slowing down with new single ‘Company Culture’.